ferdium/ferdium-app/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 ---
 <!--
+Please remember that if you are logging a bug for some service that has *stopped working*, please log the bug at https://github.com/getferdi/recipes/issue
+Please remember to read the self-help documentation at https://github.com/getferdi/ferdi#troubleshooting-recipes-self-help - in case it helps you unblock yourself.

 Please fill our form below, this way we can analyse and fix the problem as fast as possible.

 Please keep in mind that any text inside "<!--" and "--\>" are comments from us and won't be visible in your bug report, so please don't put any text in them.
 -->
 **Bug description:**
 <!-- Add a clear and concise description of what the bug is -->